why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/install_podman.md

 ### Rootfull or rootless

-As Podman is daemonless, running containers doesn't require running them with root, but can be started with a user as well.
+As Podman is daemonless, running containers doesn't require running them with root but can be started with a user as well.
 Granted, rootless containers will have no access to networking and can't use privileged ports, but it is a great way to keep the system secure.
-For instance if an application escapes the container ran as a user it will be able to cause less damage and would have limited access to the system than if it would if it would ran as root.
-Rootfull containers are recommended for running applications that require access over privileged ports like a public facing `nginx` reverse proxy.
-Even in that case there could be some rules implemented in the firewall that forwards requests, but that's a different story.
+For instance, if an application escapes the container ran as a user it will be able to cause less damage and would have limited access to the system than if it would run as root.
+Rootfull containers are recommended for running applications that require access over privileged ports like a public facing `Nginx reverse proxy.
+Even in that case, there could be some rules implemented in the firewall that forwards requests, but that's a different story

 #### Rootless environment configuration